stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 In the example above, "someotherfloat" will contain the value "2.5" and "otherotherfloat" will contain the value "2.0".

-You can't mix integers and floats, so in MOOcode you need to either include the decimal point in all the numbers in a statement or use the "tofloat()" built-in function to convert the value in a variable into a float (see "Type Conversion", below).
+You can't mix integers and floats, so in MOOcode you need to either include the decimal point in all the numbers in a statement or use the "tofloat()" built-in function to convert the value in a variable into a float (see [Type Conversion](https://github.com/sevenecks/lambda-moo-programming/blob/master/tutorials/lambda-moo-steven-owens-guide.md#type-conversion), below).
 Otherwise you get a type mismatch error:

 ```
 1/2.0